Parallel processing in immune networks: Parallel processing performances

-As shown in Fig.~\ref{fig:percola}, once $d$ is fixed, when $x$ is small only a microscopic fraction $\tilde{n}(x,d)/2^H$ of configuration is accessible (in the thermodynamic limit this fraction is vanishing), while by increasing the tolerance $x$, more and more configuration get accessible and correspondently their fraction gets macroscopic.
+As shown in Fig.~\ref{fig:percola}, once $d$ is fixed, when $x$ is small only a microscopic fraction $\tilde{n}(x,d)/2^H$ of configurations is accessible (in the thermodynamic limit this fraction is vanishing), while by increasing the tolerance $x$, more and more configurations get accessible and correspondingly their fraction gets macroscopic.
 From a different perspective, each configuration can be looked at as a node of a graph and those accessible are connected together.
 The link probability is then related to $x$ and when $x$ is large enough a ``giant component'' made up of all accessible configurations emerges.
 This is a percolation process in the space of configurations.
-Indeed, similarly to what happens in canonical percolation processes, the curves representing the giant component relevant to different sizes $H$ intersect at around $1/2$, which distinguishes the percolation threshold $x_c$.
-According to Eq.~\ref{eq:threshold} we can write $x_c\approx H(1-d)/2$.
+Indeed, similarly to what happens in canonical percolation processes, the curves representing the giant component relevant to different sizes $H$ intersect at around $1/2$, and this determines the percolation threshold $x_c$.
+According to Eq. (\ref{eq:threshold}) we can write $x_c\approx H(1-d)/2$.

-Interestingly, when a giant component emerges retrieval is no longer meaningful because the system may retrieve essentially anything and this corresponds to the critical line (in the $d,\beta$ plane) where all the magnetization simultaneously disappear.
+Interestingly, when a giant component emerges, retrieval is no longer meaningful because the system may retrieve essentially anything and this corresponds to the critical line (in the $d,\beta$ plane) where all the magnetization simultaneously disappear.